Bioconductor/BiocWorkshops/500_Effectively_Using_the_DelayedArray_Framework.knit.md

 ```

 As noted up front, the degradation isn't in and of itself a problem.
-However, if you are passing an object to a function that expects an *RleMatrix*, for example, some care needs to be taken to ensure that the object isn't accidentally 'degraded' along the way to a *DelayedArray*.
+However, if you are passing an object to a function that expects an *RleMatrix*, for example, some care needs to be taken to ensure that the object isn't accidentally 'degraded' along the way to a *DelayedMatrix*.

 To summarise, the lessons here are:

 - Modifying an instance of a *DelayedArray* subclass will almost always 'degrade' it to a *DelayedArray*.
 - It is very easy to accidentally trigger this 'degradation'.
-- This degradation can complicate method dispatch.
+- This 'degradation' can complicate method dispatch.

 #### Out-of-memory seeds